-We have ALL been there.
+We have ALL been there!

 Any shopping trip with children is a challenge.
 They will always see, want and “need” something from the store.
 In an effort to make them happy or shop in peace and quiet, we give in and the next thing you know, your house is full of stuff you don’t really need.

-When you go shopping, make a list.
+From now on, when you go shopping, make a list.
 It’s easy to erase all of your efforts at minimalism by making mindless purchases.

-Over time, they will be become selective and be able to prioritize their wants and needs – a skill that will serve them for their entire life.
+Over time, they will become selective and be able to prioritize their wants and needs – a skill that will serve them for their entire life.

 There you have it mama!
 The REAL 5 Steps to Minimalism with Kids.